tarof429/stuckathome/k8s/pods.md

 # Pods

-## The pod
+## What are pods?

-A pod is the simplest unit that can be deployed to containers.
+A pod is the simplest unit that can be deployed to Kubernetes.
 Most pods consist of only one container, but it is possible to deploy multiple containers.
 A pod runs on a worker node.

 ### Creating a basic Nginx Pod